Jul 25, 2018

 - Identify a common impulse purchase (candy, makeup, etc.) and go cold turkey.
 Calculate what you would’ve spent on it every week and throw that money in an investment or retirement account.
 In all likelihood, you’d rather own some stock or be able to retire over scarfing down yet another Beef ‘N Cheddar from Arby’s.

 Stash can also help by removing the psychological hurdles for you.
-Make saving and investing automatic with features like Auto-Stash, which can make the process feel much less painful.
+Make saving and investing automatic with features like Recurring Transactions, which can make the process feel much less painful.